-We anticipate that the 2024 Atlantic basin hurricane season will be extremely active.
-Current El Niño conditions are likely to transition to La Niña conditions this summer/fall, leading to hurricane-favorable wind shear conditions.
-Sea surface temperatures in the eastern and central Atlantic are currently at record warm levels and are anticipated to remain well above average for the upcoming hurricane season.
-A warmer-than-normal tropical Atlantic provides a more conducive dynamic and thermodynamic environment for hurricane formation and intensification.
-This forecast is of above-normal confidence for an early April outlook.
+We have maintained our forecast for an extremely active Atlantic hurricane season in 2024.
+We anticipate that La Niña conditions will develop by the peak of the Atlantic hurricane season, likely resulting in reduced levels of tropical Atlantic vertical wind shear.
+Sea surface temperatures averaged across the hurricane Main Development Region of the tropical Atlantic and Caribbean remain at record warm levels.
+Extremely warm sea surface temperatures provide a much more conducive dynamic and thermodynamic environment for hurricane formation and intensification.
+This forecast is of above-normal confidence for an early June outlook.
 We anticipate a well above-average probability for major hurricanes making landfall along the continental United States coastline and in the Caribbean.
 As with all hurricane seasons, coastal residents are reminded that it only takes one hurricane making landfall to make it an active season.
 Thorough preparations should be made every season, regardless of predicted activity.

-(as of 4 April 2024)
+(as of 11 June 2024)